Anshulkingh/me-token-bot/README.md

 # me-token-bot

-this bot is meant to help you try to link your compromised wallet the last, in order that the hacker an't still your $me.
+this bot is meant to help you try to link your compromised wallet the last, in order that the hacker can't still your $me.

 how to install it: